BEST SHOPPING DESTINATIONS OF HYDERABAD.

 Known For: Bidriware, Metal Works, Household Commodities

 This biggest commercial market in Hyderabad was established during Qutb Shahi’s rule.
-Brassworks and metalworks can pretty much be found at Begum Bazaar, located 2 kilometers from the Naya Pul Bridge.
+Brassworks and metalworks can pretty much be found at Begum Bazaar, located 2 kilometres from the Naya Pul Bridge.

-Bidriware (the fine art of inlaying silver into a jet alloy formed by lead, zinc, and tin) and the bidri studded bangles found here clink on ladies’ arms throughout the city.
+Bidriware (the fine art of inlaying silver into a jet alloy formed by lead, zinc, and tin) and the bid studded bangles found here clink on ladies’ arms throughout the city.

-Indian household commodities are its specialties.
+Indian household commodities are its specialities.
 It is said to have the power to satiate any mortal’s needs (everything from safety pins to automobile engines).

 13. POT MARKET, M.G ROAD